cloudmesh-community/book/chapters/case/case.md

    Note that while the stop button stops the entire process, the pause button will halt the process so you can continue.
 5. To properly cut the material, you will need to focusing the laser head.
-Move the laser head above the cutting material, then will place the focusing tool on the laser head.
+Move the laser head previous the cutting material, then will place the focusing tool on the laser head.
 Then carefully raise the cutting bed.
 When the focusing tool touches the material on the bed it will fall off indicating the laser is focused.
 You must be